Meet Our Team

 It’s the journey of self-discovery and the unexpected “ah-hah” moments that make Vanessa most passionate in her work.
 Whether it’s a general anxiety that’s been building or a relationship issue that we no longer feel we can handle on our own, a little guided conversation (yes, therapy!) can be just the thing we need to tap into previously hidden strengths and insights.

 Vanessa’s counseling style begins first and foremost with the building of a relationship that fosters warmth, encouragement, and trust.
 From this Person-Centered philosophy she then incorporates various therapeutic approaches.
-From the focus of finding our meaning and values in life (Existential Therapy), to the skills-based focus of challenging faulty thinking (Cognitive Behavioral Therapy), Vanessa enjoys the art of subtly weaving in various therapeutic strategies best suited for each individual.
+From the focus of finding our meaning and values in life (Existential Therapy), to the skills-based focus of challenging faulty thinking (Cognitive Behavioral Therapy) as well as EMDR, Vanessa enjoys the art of subtly weaving in various therapeutic strategies best suited for each individual.

 Megan O'Hara,